-Where Do You Look for an Accountant?
+Where Do You Look for the Right Accountant?

 When you’ve finally made the decision to hire the perfect accountant for your business, the next step is to find a pool of accountants to draw from.
 You have several avenues available to you:

 - Referrals from friends and family — Before going this route, remember that the accountant who does the personal accounting for a friend or relative may not be the right person to handle your business accounting needs.
 That doesn’t mean the person won’t be the right accountant.
 What it does mean is that you need to seek out additional information before diving in and hiring this accountant.

 - Network with other professionals — You’d be amazed at the qualified and talented professionals within your community that you can meet at events like Chamber of Commerce functions or other small business organizations within your community.

 - CPA professional organizations in your state — The American Institute of CPAs has a master list of the professional CPA organizations in every U.S. state.
 From this list you can find CPAs who are located not just in your state, but in your city, too.
 You can further narrow your search according to areas of expertise to ensure that you gather a nice list of potential CPAs to interview.

 It’s never wise to go with the first accountant you come across—at least not until you’ve interviewed a few more.
 You want to look for several things as you interview the accountant, including how well you relate to them on a personal level.
 After all, this is a person you hope to work with in order to grow your business for years.